Phosphorus pentaiodide

 Phosphorus pentaiodide is a hypothetical inorganic compound with formula PI5|auto=1.
 The existence of this compound has been claimed intermittently since the early 1900s.
 The claim is disputed: "The pentaiodide does not exist (except perhaps as PI3*I2, but certainly not as [PI4]+I−...)".

 Claims

-Phosphorus pentaiodide was reported to be a brown-black crystalline solid melting at 41 °C produced by the reaction of lithium iodide and phosphorus pentachloride in methyl iodide, however, this claim is disputed and probably generated a mixture of phosphorus triiodide and iodine.
+Phosphorus pentaiodide was reported to be a brown-black crystalline solid, melting at 41 °C, produced by the reaction of lithium iodide and phosphorus pentachloride in methyl iodide, however, this claim is disputed and probably generated a mixture of phosphorus triiodide and iodine.

 Although phosphorus pentaiodide has been claimed to exist in the form of [PI4]+I− (tetraiodophosphonium iodide), experimental and theoretical data refutes this claim.

 Derivatives

 Unlike the elusive PI5, the [PI4]+ cation (tetraiodophosphonium cation) is widely known.
-This cation is known with the anions tetraiodoaluminate [AlI4]−, hexafluoroarsenate [AsF6]−, hexafluoroantimonate [SbF6]− and tetraiodogallate [GaI4]−.
+This cation is known to produce salts with the anions tetraiodoaluminate [AlI4]−, hexafluoroarsenate [AsF6]−, hexafluoroantimonate [SbF6]− and tetraiodogallate [GaI4]−.